leggsimon/next/docs/developer-guide/housekeeping.md

 ## Apps

-- Is you app monitored by _next-status_?
+- Is your app monitored by _next-status_?
 - Does your app have a friendly hostname?
 - Does your app have a Codeship or Jenkins job?
 - Is your app deployed by next-build-tools?